• Skip to main content

 Nationwide – With this medication, it’s a Decline

-Protective – If no personal med history of any substance usage & no violations of regulations regarding administration/accountability for it’s use = no rating.
+Protective – If there is no personal med history of any substance usage & no violations of regulations regarding administration/accountability for its use = no rating.

 Prudential – Based on the medical history provided, this falls under our “Individual Consideration” category and would require a full review of medical records.

-Symetra – Based on the information provided, we prefer no offer due to the use of Rx naloxone, assuming Rx specifically prescribed to the client.
+Symetra – Based on the information provided, we prefer no offer due to using Rx naloxone, assuming Rx is specifically prescribed to the client.

-Transamerica – We would require a cover letter explaining the prescription, as well as obtain medical records.
+Transamerica – We would require a cover letter explaining the prescription and obtaining medical records.

 United of Omaha – Regret, prefer no participation if naloxone was prescribed to the proposed insured.